Clintonidahosa/HackBio/ML training of TCGA_LUAD data in python.md

 2. **TCGA LUAD Metadata**:   [https://github.com/Clintonidahosa/HackBio-projects/blob/main/TCGA_LUAD_metadata.csv]

 ### How to Access
-* download the 2 datasets
+* Download the 2 datasets using the links above
 * move them both to desktop as this is the file path used in this code